maykinmedia/objects-api/docs/api/usage.rst

 Retrieve objects of certain object type
 ---------------------------------------

-Objects API supports different searches through the objects.
+The Objects API supports different filter and search options.
-You can filter objects on:
+You can filter objects by:

 * object type
 * data attributes (display all trees higher than 2 meters)
-* GEO coordinates (display all trees in one neighbourhood)
+* geographic coordinates or areas (display all trees in one neighbourhood)

-To list on a particular object type you can use ``type`` query parameter:
+To filter the list by a particular object type you can use the ``type`` query parameter:

 .. code-block:: http